ct-js/ct-js/README.md

 gulp
 ```

+VSCode can use [this extension](https://marketplace.visualstudio.com/items?itemName=ruakr.vsc-nwjs) to run ct.js with an attached debugger.
+Use `gulp dev` instead of just `gulp` to run a dev service with live-reloading without opening ct.js in its default manner.

 ## Releasing ct.js

 This is left for emergencies only, as Travis should prepare binaries for github and send them to itch.io as well